Bhavana-s-iiitb/ASIC-Design/RTL design using Verilog with SKY130 Technology /RTL DEsign.md

 ```
 ![image](https://github.com/user-attachments/assets/a83643e6-4fd2-4bf0-9d9e-6c6e676e113c)
 <br>
-Module leve synthesis is preferred when
+Module level synthesis is preferred when
 - we need multiple instances of same module.
 - Divide and Conquer - need for synthesising part by part.